Chancellor's Advisory Committee on Alaska Native Education

 - Promoting and enhancing academic programs, pathways to student success, and student support services in the context of its mission, vision, and values

-- Training and educating UAS faculty, staff, and administration on issues unique to Alaska Native heritage and history
+- Training and educating UAS faculty, staff, and administration on issues unique to Alaska Native heritage and history, and equity.

 Membership on the Committee shall include, but is not limited to, UAS Alaska Native faculty, staff, students, and alumni at any of UAS' three campuses.
 In addition, membership may be extended by mutual agreement of the co-chairs and committee members to Elders and representatives from Alaska Native organizations.